Photo by Yana Climb

 • Community leadership and local engagement

-We prioritize projects led by local climbers or climbing organizations that have deep ties to the local community.
-Strong proposals reflect a deep understanding of local needs and involve a wide variety of stakeholders in the planning and implementation process.
+We prioritize projects led by local climbers and climbing organizations with deep ties to the local community.
+Strong proposals reflect a deep understanding of local needs and involve a variety of stakeholders in the planning and implementation processes.

 • Demonstrated organizational strength